-vSphere PowerCLI is based on Microsoft PowerShell and uses the PowerShell basic syntax and concepts.
+PowerCLI is based on Microsoft PowerShell and uses the PowerShell basic syntax and concepts.

-Microsoft PowerShell is both a command-line and scripting environment, designed for Windows.
+Microsoft PowerShell is both a command-line and scripting environment.
 It uses the .NET object model and provides administrators with system administration and automation capabilities.
 To work with PowerShell, you run commands, named cmdlets.